 The proposed budget for the coming fiscal year shall be reviewed and approved at the meeting.

 A nominating team consisting of two of the three outgoing Congregation Council members and four voting members of the congregation shall be elected to serve a one-year term.
+No person shall serve more than two consecutive one year terms on the nominating team.

 Voting members of the congregation may submit their names, and any names submitted shall be included on the ballot to serve on the nominating team.
 In the event that fewer than four names are submitted by the congregation, the Congregation Council shall provide a slate of more than four, but less than eight names to be on the ballot to serve on the nominating committee.